 Summary

 Descriptive epidemiologic information on myeloproliferative neoplasms (MPNs) and myelodysplastic (MDS)/MPNs is largely derived from single institution and European population-based studies.
-Data since adoption of the WHO classification of hematopoietic neoplasms and JAK2 V617 mutation testing are sparse.
+Data since adoption of the WHO classification of hematopoietic neoplasms and JAK2 V617F mutation testing are sparse.
 Using population-based data, we comprehensively assessed subtype-specific MPN and MDS/MPN incidence rates (IRs), IR ratios (IRRs), and relative survival (RS) in the United States (2001-2012).
 IRs were highest for polycythemia vera (PV) (IR=10.9) and essential thrombocythemia (ET) (IR=9.6).
 Except for ET and mastocytosis, overall IRs were significantly higher among males (IRRs=1.4-2.3).
-All evaluable MPNs were associated with lower IRs among Hispanic whites than non-Hispanic whites (NHWs), with the exception of BCR-ABL1-positive chronic myelogenous leukemia (CML), chronic eosinophilic leukemia (CEL), and juvenile myelomonocytic leukemia.
+All evaluable MPNs were associated with lower IRs among Hispanic whites than non-Hispanic whites (NHWs), with the exception of BCR-ABL1-positive chronic myelogenous leukaemia (CML), chronic eosinophilic leukaemia (CEL), and juvenile myelomonocytic leukaemia.
 Except for CEL, Asians/Pacific Islanders had significantly lower MPN IRs than NHWs.
 ET, MPN-unclassifiable, and CEL IRs were 18%, 19%, and 60% higher, respectively, among blacks than NHWs.
 Five-year RS was more favorable for younger (<60 years) than older individuals and for women compared with men, except for PV at older ages.
-RS was highest (>90%) for younger PV and ET patients and lowest (<20%) for older chronic myelomonocytic leukemia and atypical BCR-ABL1-negative CML patients.
+RS was highest (>90%) for younger PV and ET patients and lowest (<20%) for older chronic myelomonocytic leukaemia and atypical BCR-ABL1-negative CML patients.
 Varying MPN and MDS/MPN incidence patterns by subtype support distinct etiologies and/or susceptible populations.
 Decreased survival rates as compared to that expected in the general population were associated with every MPN subtype, highlighting the need for new treatments, particularly among older individuals.

 Key Words: